 1. IaaS (Infrastructure as a Service).

-Iaas is a pay as you go solutions for businesses who want to use storage, virtualization, or networking without having an on premise solution.
+Iaas is a pay-as-you-go solution for businesses who want to use storage, virtualization, or networking without having an on-premise solution.

 Delivery – Iaas is delivered via the internet hence it can be accessed from any location.